-Trump says U.S. 'locked and loaded' for potential response to Saudi oil attack
+U.S. blames Iran for Saudi oil attack, Trump says 'locked and loaded'

 Riyadh said it would compensate for the damage at its facilities by drawing on its stocks, which stood at 188 million barrels in June, according to official data.

-Trump said that “based on the attack on Saudi Arabia, which may have an impact on oil prices, I have authorized the release of oil from the Strategic Petroleum Reserve, if needed, in a to-be-determined amount sufficient to keep the markets well-supplied.”
+Trump said he had “authorized the release of oil from the Strategic Petroleum Reserve, if needed, in a to-be-determined amount sufficient to keep the markets well-supplied.”

+Consultancy Rapidan Energy Group said images of the Abqaiq facility after the attack showed about five of its stabilization towers appeared to have been destroyed, and would take months to rebuild - something that could curtail output for a prolonged period.

 The Saudi bourse closed down 1.1% on Sunday, with banking and petrochemical shares taking the biggest hit.
 Saudi petrochemical firms announced a significant reduction in feedstock supplies.